sinclairzx81/typebox-codegen/readme.md

 //
 // ModelToX
 //
-// The TypeBox Type Model can be passed to several generators which map the
+// The TypeBox Model can be passed to several generators which map the
 // Model into varying type representations.
 //
 // ----------------------------------------------------------------------------